 Cholesterol, like many food-related molecules, has previously been given a bad rap.
-Whilst there are ‘good’ and ‘bad’ types of cholesterol, cholesterol remains an essential molecule in the body, composing the cell membrane and maintaining its structural integrity, as well as being the precursor for steroid hormones, such as progesterone, testosterone, estradiol and cortisol.
+Whilst there are ‘good’ and ‘bad’ types of cholesterol, cholesterol remains an essential molecule in the body.
+It composes the cell membrane and maintains its structural integrity.
+In addition, it is the precursor for steroid hormones, such as progesterone, testosterone, estradiol and cortisol.

-“The human body produces around 80% of the cholesterol required to maintain vital processes, with the remaining 20% being consumed from the diet.”
+“The human body produces around 80% of the cholesterol required to maintain vital processes.
+The remaining 20% is consumed from the diet.”